kmangar/NuzzlePuzzle/README.md

 Cooper Martin
 Yanet Fonseca-Lopez
 ```
+<a href="https://kmangar.github.io/NuzzlePuzzle/">Click</a> to go to the Github pages link

 ## THE GAME
 This is a number puzzle game called **NUZZLE**.
 The game will begin with a simple menu asking the user to choose from 2 options,